-When the application exits, if you captured a log it will automatically start to open in the RenderDoc UI.
-If you didn’t capture a log then nothing will happen and the RenderDoc UI will be back as it was when you clicked Capture.
+When the application exits, if you captured a frame it will automatically start to open in the RenderDoc UI.
+If you didn’t capture a frame then nothing will happen and the RenderDoc UI will be back as it was when you clicked Launch.

 If you made multiple captures you will see a thumbnail list that allows you to open (in the current instance or a new instance to compare side-by-side), save and delete them as you wish.
 You can also access this view while the program is still running, see Capture Connection for more information on taking multiple frame captures.
 Note however that for the simple use-case, you don’t need to worry about this!